 5. Connect – Orange eSIM plan activated and ready!

-Rather than swapping physical SIMs, your eSIM plan securely downloads over-the-air.
+Rather than swapping physical SIMs, your eSIM plan securely downloads over the air.
 You’ll still configure APN settings the same.

 Both SIM card and eSIM options work reliably using Orange’s mobile networks locally across Europe.